-Instant will use the network efficiently by coalescing changes with a one-second delay by default.
+By default, Instant will use the network efficiently by coalescing changes with a one-second delay.
 You can reduce energy consumption at the cost of less immediate syncing by increasing the

 delayForSyncingLocalChanges property of a document descriptor.
-Unless syncing after local changes is disabled entirely (see below), if the app enters the background and there are local changes that have not been synced, Instant will attempt to sync immediately.
+Unless syncing after local changes is disabled entirely (see below), if the app enters the background and there are local changes that have not been synced, Instant will immediately attempt to sync.

 Disabling Listening for Server Changes